hdl-registers/hdl-registers/doc/sphinx/rst/basic_feature/basic_feature_register_modes.rst

 Each register, whether plain or in a :ref:`register array <basic_feature_register_array>`, must have a specified *mode*.

+The different modes are defined by the class :class:`.RegisterMode`.
+In the documentation of that class you will find a diagram that explains the terms used when describing a mode.

+The official register modes available in hdl-registers are defined by the ``REGISTER_MODES`` constant in :mod:`.register_modes`.
-The available register modes are listed in the table below.
+They are listed in the table below:

 .. include:: ../../../../generated/sphinx_rst/register_code/basic_feature/basic_feature_register_modes/modes_table.rst

 * The "Read", "Write" and "Read, Write" modes are well-known and self-explanatory.
 * The "Write-pulse" mode is a special mode suitable for "command"-style registers.